JuniorDugue/tVpedia/README.md

-# World of Films
+# tVpedia

 ## Features

-- Search for films, actors & actresses
+- Search for TV shows, actors & actresses
-- Save your favorite films
+- Save your favorite shows
 - Using the API from https://www.tvmaze.com/api

 ### Tech Stack